sanketkedare/DSA/Readme.md

 - 6] Understanding Libraries and APIs: Knowledge of data structures and algorithms helps you better understand how various libraries and APIs in programming languages work, making you more effective in using them.

 *Overall, learning data structures and algorithms is an investment that pays off in your problem-solving abilities, career prospects, and overall growth as a programmer or computer scientist.
 It forms the backbone of your technical skills, allowing you to tackle a wide range of challenges in the world of computing.*

+## Summary

+### What did we learn?

+**Data structures are a mechanism for organizing and storing data in a specific relationship for improved storage and organization.**

+        - Data structures can be classified into two categories: primitive and non-primitive.
+Primitive data structures include number, string, boolean, null, undefined, and symbol.
+Non-primitive data structures include arrays, maps, linked list, stack , treesetc.

+        - Linear data structures arrange data sequentially with one predecessor and successor.
+In contrast, non-linear data structures arrange data in a non-linear sequence with multiple predecessors and successors.

+        - Static data structures have a fixed size, and their memory is allocated at compile time.
+In contrast, dynamic data structures can grow or shrink dynamically at runtime, and their memory is allocated at runtime.

+        - Understanding data structures is important for designing and implementing efficient algorithms, especially when dealing with large amounts of data.

+        - An algorithm is a set of instructions or logical steps written in a specific order to achieve a predetermined task.
+It must have inputs, at least one output, definiteness, finiteness, and correctness.

+        - Algorithmic analysis helps determine the efficiency of an algorithm in terms of space and time complexity.
+Space complexity is the amount of memory required to run an algorithm, while time complexity is the time the algorithm takes to execute each set of instructions.

+        - The performance of an algorithm is closely linked to its data structures and operations, and it's important to choose the most efficient algorithm for a given task to save time and computational resources.

+        - Asymptotic analysis is a technique to compare the efficiency of algorithms using asymptotic notation.
+It compares time and space complexity using three notations: O, Ω, and Θ.

+        - Big-O(O) provides an upper bound for worst-case runtime, Big-Omega(Ω) provides a lower bound for best-case runtime, and Big-Theta(Θ) represents both upper and lower bounds on the runtime growth rate.

+        - Algorithm efficiency analysis includes best, average, and worst-case scenarios to choose the most efficient algorithm for a given problem.
+The best case is the shortest, the worst case is the longest, and the average is the meantime for all possible inputs.

+### Shortcomings & Challenges

+        - Choosing the right data structure for a problem can be challenging, especially when similar options, such as stacks and queues, have different behaviors in adding and removing elements.

+        - Learning about algorithms and their complexity can be difficult for beginners due to technical requirements and an overwhelming number of variations available.

+        - Identifying the best and worst algorithm scenarios is easy, but comparing their efficiency based on varying growth rates and complexity is tricky.

+### Best practices to follow

+        - Experimenting with various data structures through coding exercises and real-world applications is a best practice for mastering them and improving skills and confidence in selecting the right structure for any problem.

+        - Develop a good understanding of algorithms and their analysis; start with the fundamentals, focus on comprehending the underlying principles, and practice coding to reinforce your understanding.

+        - Analyze different types of algorithms, compare and contrast their performance, and use visualization tools like flowcharts and diagrams.

+        - To determine the most optimized way to solve a problem is to start by understanding the problem requirements and constraints, analyzing the possible approaches, and comparing their time and space complexities.

+### Enhance your knowledge

+        - Supercharge your knowledge by exploring the resources provided! 📚

+        - Space and Time Complexity in Computer Algorithms: https://medium.com/@akashsdas_dev/space-and-time-complexity-ebd9df8e0202#:~:text=Space complexity refers to the,its running and other factors).

+        - A beginner's guide to Big O Notation: https://rob-bell.net/2009/06/a-beginners-guide-to-big-o-notation/

+        - An Ode to Asymptotic Notations: https://medium.com/smelly-code/an-ode-to-asymptotic-notations-64753506bbf1